stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 Optionally use `SOAP_XML_INDENT` to indent XML and JSON output.

-To parse JSON values from a file, it is recommended to set the `SOAP_ENC_PLAIN` context flag to prevent the parser from attempting to read a MIME or HTTP headers (HTTP headers are required with JSON-RPC):
+To parse JSON values from a file or from any other non-HTTP source, it is recommended to set the `SOAP_ENC_PLAIN` context flag to prevent the parser from attempting to read a MIME or HTTP headers (HTTP headers are required with JSON-RPC):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.c}
     struct soap *ctx = soap_new1(SOAP_C_UTFSTRING | SOAP_XML_INDENT | SOAP_ENC_PLAIN);